B.S. in Mathematics - Mathematics Concentration

 Topics in Mathematics

-May be replaced by any course from the four areas above or any other 500-level MAT, MTE, STA, or CSC course.
+Undergraduate electives may be replaced by any course from the five areas above or any other 500-level MAT, MTE, STA, or CSC course.

 1